n4-t3/Django-Blog/README.md

 docker-compose up -d
 ```

-3.  check all the containers that are currently running
+3. Check all the containers that are currently running

 ```
 docker-compose ps